charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

 Once you have the Juju 2.8 edge client, any new controllers you bootstrap will include the 2.8 features required by Multus.

+### CNI providers

+Multus is not a replacement for other CNI providers.
+Your **Charmed Kubernetes** deployment must include at least one of the other CNI providers documented in the [CNI overview][cni-overview] page.

 ### Persistent volume support

-In order to deploy Multus, the first requirement is that you must have persistent volume support enabled in your **Charmed Kubernetes** cluster.
+In order to deploy Multus, you will need a Kubernetes model in Juju, which requires persistent volume support to be enabled in your **Charmed Kubernetes** cluster.

 If your cluster includes any of the cloud integrator charms, then you should have persistent volume support already.
 Otherwise, you can read the